DCC-EX/dcc-ex.github.io/docs/automation/EX-RAIL-reference.rst

 ``ALIAS( name, value )``	Assign names to values.
 Can go anywhere in the script

+This is a simple substitution that lets you have readable names for things in your script.
+For example, instead of having to remember the VPin a turnout is connected to, give the pin number an alias and refer to it by that name.
+You can use this to name routes, values, pin numbers, or anything you need.
+If you want spaces in an alias, you must enclose it in quotes.

+Examples:

+ALIAS(coal_yard, 1) or ALIAS("coal yard", 1) then instead of PIN_TURNOUT( id, pin [, "COAL YARD"], write it as PIN_TURNOUT(coal_yard, pin [, "description"])

+2000 milliseconds is 2 seconds, so with ALIAS(slow, 2000), you could set DELAY(slow).

 ``SIGNAL( red_pin, amber_pin, green_pin )``	Define a signal (RED/AMBER/GREEN commands always use the red_pin as the signal_id)

 ``TURNOUT( id, addr, sub_addr [, "description"] )``	Define DCC Accessory turnout